tmrob2/SantanderDataScience/README.md

  is the equivalent of the classification boundary crossing low density regions.
 The prediction of the k-th label F_k is the solution to the optimisation problem

  ![optimisationBound](https://cloud.githubusercontent.com/assets/11049017/20387550/8c0553c8-acb8-11e6-80c6-4b314926a763.gif)

+where aplha and beta are controlling parameters and l(...) is the loss function.

+## Approach

+There are manu approaches that can be taken.
+Below is an example using support vector machines and PCA.